wahyudiramadhan/wahyudiramadhan/ReadMe.md

 # 💫 About Me
-🔭 I’m currently working on developing a new mobile application using **Flutter and Dart**, aimed at simplifying task management for busy professionals.
+🔭 I’m currently working on developing a new mobile application using **Flutter**, aimed at simplifying task management for busy professionals.
 👯 I’m looking to collaborate on open-source projects related to mobile development, particularly those involving cross-platform frameworks.

 ## 🌐 Socials